e-Journals by Elora M. Kindred

 Continue Reading...

-I have a question: Do you believe first impressions are everything?
+I have a question: How will you bloom today?

 Continue Reading...

-I have a question: Do you celebrate your life’s significant milestones?
+I have a question: Will you plant your seeds today?

 Continue Reading...